Sebastianhju/Runeterra-5e/Rules/Spells.md

 You launch a ball of fire towards your target.
 The target must succeed on a Dexterity saving throw or take 3d6 fire damage, halved on a save, and applies 2 stacks of burn.
 If a target that fails the saving throw has any stacks of burn, they are also stunned until the end of their turn.

-**At Higeher Levels.** When you cast this spell using a spell slot of 2nd level or higher, the damage increases by 1d6.
+**At Higher Levels.** When you cast this spell using a spell slot of 2nd level or higher, the damage increases by 1d6.

 *_A lump or charcoal_